Design process

 It is common practice for a Design LBP to use a truss fabricator to create plans and specifications for the trusses in a building.

-As the design LBP will be incorporating the truss design into their overall building design, this should be reflected in their Certificate of Design Work (CoW).
-This means that the design LBP would not include the design of the trusses in their CoW.
-Instead, the design LBP would clearly indicate on their CoW how they have incorporated the trusses (as designed by the manufacturer) into their own design.
+As the building design LBP will be incorporating the trusses into their overall design, they would clearly indicate on their Certificate of Design Work (CoW) how they have incorporated the trusses into their own design

 Design summary